 The Oviatt Library is a public place and as such is open to the Campus Community and to the general public.
 We recommend that students familiarize themselves with security and safety information on the campus.
 While in the Library, please do not leave your belongings such as laptops, purses, backpacks and other valuables unattended, even for a minute.

 The Oviatt Library is not responsible for stolen items.
-However, if you find that a theft has occurred, please go to the Circulation Desk in the Lobby on the first floor.
+However, if you find that a theft has occurred, please go to Guest Services in the Lobby on the first floor.
 Library staff can assist you in calling Campus Police.
 We recommend that students read the brochure "Staying Safe on Campus" (PDF).